-This seminar is designed to enhance the Tennessee Department of Education's mandated mentoring program required for all jobembedded candidates.
-The curriculum is focused on a wide variety of topics and themes to address the myriad of needs, issues, and challenges experienced by first year teachers.
-Support for longevity in the teaching profession is a primary seminar goal.
+A seminar designed to enhance the Tennessee State Department of Education's mandated mentoring program required for all students who are serving on a Job-Embedded License as the "Teacher of Record."
+The curriculum is "student driven" with a wide variety of topics and themes to address the myriad of needs, issues and challenged encountered by first and second year teachers.
 The grading scale is S/U. A mentoring fee will be assessed in addition to tuition costs.